CPE 309 COURSE SYLLABUS

 Follow these guidelines for written work.

 A software engineering professional is expected to manage their time and meet their commitments.
-Late homework receives no credit.
-Training assignments, reading questions, deliverables, etc., are due when class begins.
-"Late" means after the official class starting time.
-In general, electronic submission of assignments is not accepted.
+Late work receives no credit.
+Each assignment may have a unique due date and time, so check the Calendar for each assignment.
+Some assignments will require electronic submission via PolyLearn or Web-CAT.
 Frequently you will be discussing your homework solutions with your peers during class so you will be physically submitting your work to the instructor at the end of the class period.
 However, it is still due at the start of class.

 Equally important to managing your time, is that professionals are expected to behave responsibly.
 You can demonstrate responsible behavior in the following manner: If you anticipate illness, other academic burdens, or other emergency will prevent you from submitting your assignment before the deadline, you may request an extension.
 Simply leave a message for me BEFORE class time asking for an extension of the due date.
 You may leave a message for me electronically, by voice mail, or in the department office.
 (Limit: 2 extensions).